 A Bosphorus Strait boat trip is a must when visiting Istanbul.
 The rides are offered from several locations: from the left of the Galata Bridge, you can take the shorter rides (about 1.5 hours, they go to the second Bosphorus Bridge.)

 On the right of the Galata Bridge you will find boats leaving two times a day for a longer ride away (about 6 hours, and the ride goes to the Black Sea.)
 Both trips are recommended, the choice will depend on how much time you have and what you want to see.

 A little travel tip: if you set out by taxi, you will probably be brought to the boats on the left side despite a clear reference to “right side”.
 If you have time, plan your travel to the boat by tram, as you can control your destination better by yourself!

-The Kariye Museum (The Chora Museum) is not easy to find, as it is hidden in the winding streets of Istanbul and very far from the city center.
+It’s not easy to find, as it is hidden in the winding streets of Istanbul and very far from the city center.
 But the museum certainly deserves a visit to better understand its great role in Turkey’s history.
 The original church was built in the 5th century as part of a monastery complex.
-It was rebuilt several times, and today's structure -- decorated with splendid frescoes and mosaics -- dates from the early 1300s.
+It was rebuilt several times, and today’s structure — decorated with splendid frescoes and mosaics — dates from the early 1300s.